openstack/puppet-neutron/README.md

 The neutron module is an attempt to make Puppet capable of managing the entirety of neutron.
 This includes manifests to provision such things as keystone endpoints, RPC configurations specific to neutron, database connections, and network driver plugins.
 Types are shipped as part of the neutron module to assist in manipulation of the Openstack configuration files.

 This module is tested in combination with other modules needed to build and leverage an entire Openstack installation.
-These modules can be found, all pulled together in the [openstack module](https://github.com/stackforge/puppet-openstack).

 Setup
 -----